izogain/steam-flask-openid/README.md

 Make sure you installed the required SDKs by following the instructions on [Google app engine](https://cloud.google.com/appengine/docs/python/quickstart)

-Open the run.py file and add a random secret key for Flask and your steam API key.
+**Open the run.py file and add a random secret key for Flask and your steam API key**.
 Steam API key can be registered on [Valve website](https://steamcommunity.com/dev/apikey).

 Then, you must install the required libraries in the root lib folder: